Think big picture personally and financially if you’re considering buying a house for your child as an investment.

 You can also consider making a home an outright gift.
 This could be an advance on a child’s inheritance, allowing you to take advantage of the current federal tax exclusion on gifts and estates.

-Currently, each parent may give a gift to a child of up to $12.06 million under the gift tax lifetime exemption before the funds are subject to federal taxation.
+Each parent may give a gift to a child of up to $12.92 million in 2023 under the gift tax lifetime exemption before the funds are subject to federal taxation.
 As tax rules are subject to change, you should consult with your tax advisor before making a gift and consider any state estate taxes that may apply.

 If your child is struggling to land on their feet financially or they need a place to live during college or grad school, you might consider buying a property and allowing them to live there rent free, Ruhe says.
 You should speak with your tax advisor on potential gift tax implications if you allow your child to live in the home without paying rent.